katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_rax.rst

 Autoscaling with Tower
 ++++++++++++++++++++++

-:ref:`ansible_tower` also contains a very nice feature for auto-scaling use cases.
+:ref:`assible_tower` also contains a very nice feature for auto-scaling use cases.
 In this mode, a simple curl script can call a defined URL and the server will "dial out" to the requester and configure an instance that is spinning up.
 This can be a great way to reconfigure ephemeral nodes.
 See the Tower documentation for more details.